Eugénie de Beauharnais

-Eugénie Hortense Auguste Napoléone, known as Eugénie de Beauharnais, princess of Leuchtenberg (22 December 1808 – 1 September 1847) was a Franco-German princess.
+Eugénie Hortense Auguste Napoléone de Beauharnais, Princess of Leuchtenberg (22 December 1808 – 1 September 1847) was a Franco-German princess.
 She was the second daughter of Eugène de Beauharnais and Princess Augusta of Bavaria, and a member of the House of Beauharnais.
-In 1826 she married Constantine, Prince of Hohenzollern-Hechingen.
+In 1826, she married Constantine, Prince of Hohenzollern-Hechingen.

 Life

 Early years

 Born and raised as a Catholic, Eugénie grew up in the Palais Leuchtenberg on Ludwigstraße in Munich and frequently spent the summer months with her parents at Schloss Eugensberg, a castle built by her father on Lake Constance (at what is now Salenstein).
 The family's behaviour was princely in every aspect - the French envoy Coulomb wrote in 1822: "Prince Eugène de Beauharnais lives in greater luxury than [Napoleon's] court".
 Their palace in Munich had been built by the famous Bavarian architect Leo von Klenze for over 2 million guilders.
 Besides Munich and Schloss Eugensberg, the family had manors at Eichstätt and Ismaning.
 On her father's death in 1824, Eugénie inherited Schloss Eugensberg.